TanglyEagle7718/VIP_QML-LSTM-/README.md

 Activate your environment and then run `poetry install`.
 Then run `poetry lock`.
 This should install all the new dependencies.

+## Adding dependencies

+Due to the nature of this project, you will likely test and add many new dependencies.
+In order to make sure that *everyone* has the correct dependencies installed, make sure to push only the updates you make to the `pyproject.toml` file to the `virtualenv` branch and then make a pull request.
+Do not push any code that you write to the virtualenv branch.
+It **will** be discarded.

 ## Project Structure: